Has it been proven that flavoured e-liquids produce toxic levels of aldehydes?

-Do e-liquid flavours supplied by TECC contain traces of nuts or nut oils?
+Do own brand e-liquid flavours supplied by The Electronic Cigarette Company contain traces of nuts or nut oils?

-Our flavour ingredients are produced only at Nut-Free Sites, and none of the materials used in their flavourings contain nuts or substances derived from nuts.
-This most pertinently applies to the Funk'd 'I Love PB' flavoured e-liquid (Peanut butter).
+Our own brand flavour ingredients are produced only at Nut-Free Sites, and none of the materials used in their flavourings contain nuts or substances derived from nuts.

-Airway allergy advice: Do e-liquids supplied by TECC contain sulphites?
+Airway allergy advice: Do e-liquids supplied by The Electronic Cigarette Company contain sulphites?

-Based on the information disclosed to TECC for TRPR 2016, we can state our e-liquid do not contain sulphites.
+Based on the information disclosed to The Electronic Cigarette Company for TRPR 2016, we can state our own brand e-liquid does not contain sulphites.

 Why is there occasional variation in flavoured e-liquid colour between batches?